Greater Sydney Parklands is committed to creating better parks for people.

 The existing car parking along Darley Road (parallel and angled car spaces) will undergo upgrade works, so some of the car parking will be temporarily available during the works.
 GSP apologises for any inconvenience.

 On completion of the project, there will be some permanent changes to parking availability along Darley Road.
 To provide a wider and safer pedestrian footpath, the kerb on the northern side of the road between York Road and the playground and café will be moved further into the roadway.
 To accommodate this, the existing angle parking on this side of the road will be replaced by parallel parking resulting in a loss of parking spaces in this location.
-To compensate, the existing parallel parking on the eastern side of the café towards Carrington Road will be replaced with angle parking.
+Angle parking will also be provided on Darley Road on the eastern side of the café (towards Carrington Road) to provide additional parking spots (replacing the current parallel parking).

 The movement of work vehicles to and from the construction site will be minimal and will not affect traffic flow on Darley Road.
-Two-way traffic flow will be maintained on Darley Road through the kerb realignment work.
+Two-way traffic flow will be maintained on Darley Road throughout construction of the cycleway.

 Frequently Asked Questions (FAQs)

-Works will start from 30 August 2021 and should be completed by the end of 2021, weather and COVID restrictions permitting.
+Works will start from 30 August 2021 and should be completed by mid-February 2022, weather and COVID restrictions permitting.